-- fluctuations in currency exchange rates, in particular between the US dollar, the euro and the Canadian dollar; - unanticipated changes in laws or regulatory requirements, including barriers to trade; - restrictions on the movement of capital; - general economic conditions, particularly as they influence, amongst others, interest rates, and the overall level of business activity; - (foreign) tax consequences; - potential for longer collection periods and for difficulty in collecting accounts receivable and enforcing contractual obligations; - protectionist laws and business practices that favour local businesses in certain countries; - potential for political, legal and economic instability; - the availability of funds, such as long-term mortgages; - oversupply of real estate or a reduction in demand for real estate in certain areas; - inflation: and - challenges caused by distance and linguistic and cultural differences.
+- fluctuations in currency exchange rates, in particular between the US dollar, the euro and the Canadian dollar; - unanticipated changes in laws or regulatory requirements, including barriers to trade; - restrictions on the movement of capital; - general economic conditions, particularly as they influence, amongst others, interest rates, and the overall level of business activity; - (foreign) tax consequences; - potential for longer collection periods and for difficulty in collecting accounts receivable and enforcing contractual obligations; - protectionist laws and business practices that favour local businesses in certain countries; - potential for political, legal and economic instability; - the availability of funds, such as long-term mortgages; - oversupply of real estate or a reduction in demand for real estate in certain areas; - inflation; and - challenges caused by distance and linguistic and cultural differences.

-Any of these or other factors could have a materially adverse effect on Homburg Invests' business, on the cost of Homburg Invests' and its Subsidiaries' operations, and on Homburg Invests' and its Subsidiaries' operating results.
+Any of these or other factors could have a materially adverse effect on Homburg Invests' business, on the cost of Homburg Invests' and its Subsidiaries' operations, and on Homburg Invests' and its Subsidiaries' ability to compete within relevant markets, each of which could have an adverse effect on Homburg Invests' and its Subsidiaries' operating results.
 Homburg Invest expects to continue to develop its international operations, a strategy which could expose Homburg Invest and its Subsidiaries to new or additional risks and uncertainties, including differing laws and business dynamics.
 Further international expansion may place significant additional burdens on Homburg Invests' Directors and Officers.
 If Homburg Invest fails to properly manage these risks, Homburg Invest and its Subsidiaries may incur higher expenses and lower revenues, and any geographic expansion that Homburg Invest has undertaken or may undertake could have a materially adverse effect on Homburg Invests' and its Subsidiaries' business, operating results or financial condition.